Arno65/Advent-of-Code-2022/README.md

 Day 2 has solutions in Haskell and Python.

-Day 3 has solutions in Haskell.

-Day 4 has solutions in Haskell.

-Day 5 has solutions in Haskell.
+Day 3,4,5 and 6 have solutions in Haskell.